 I am the 2025 recipient of the h.Art Emerging Artist Bursary.

-My commissioned artworks and illustrations have been published in various media including: The BBC, Oxford University Press, The Society for General Microbiology, The Scientist magazine, Microbiology Today magazine, Biologist magazine, and in East Devon District Council wildlife guides.
+My commissioned biological illustrations have been published in various media including: The BBC, Oxford University Press, The Society for General Microbiology, The Scientist magazine, Microbiology Today magazine, Biologist magazine, and in East Devon District Council wildlife guides.

 Copyright © 2024 Miranda Whitten-Walker - All Rights Reserved.